 Aldox has several properties that give it significant advantages compared to doxorubicin.
 Most importantly, it dramatically reduces the toxicity of doxorubicin while also improving the efficacy by concentrating the drug on the actual site of the tumor.
 Doxorubicin is particularly noted for creating cardiotoxicity that can result in significant, even life threatening heart damage.
-The reduced lack of cardiotoxicity, therefore, is a key value proposition of Aldex Aldox.
-These properties are generally very useful in a cancer therapy, as the December 11th results, which showed that aldox Aldox was superior to doxorubicin in all efficacy endpoints, demonstrated.
+The lack of cardiotoxicity, therefore, is a key value proposition of Aldox.
+These properties are generally very useful in a cancer therapy, as the December 11th results, which showed that Aldoxwas superior to doxorubicin in all efficacy endpoints, demonstrated.

-Thus far, investors have been focusing on aldox Aldoxused as a potential treatment for STS.
-The market is enormous (over \$1 billion), the disease is very deadly, and the The drug's value proposition in STS is very compelling since doxorubicin is the current standard of care.
+Thus far, investors have been focusing on Aldoxas a potential treatment for STS.
+The drug's value proposition in

+STS is very compelling since doxorubicin is the current standard of care.

 Analysts are currently modeling roughly 30,000 new STS patients every year in the US and EU (and growing).
-The price for each patientconservatively should be on the order of \$50,000 per year, and quite possibly higher.
+The price for each atientconservatively should be on the order of \$50,000 per year, and quite possibly higher.
 This is how we arrive at the potential for a "10 figure" (over \$1 billion) market for the drug.

-Not only is the market large, but spending in this area is a high priority as-STS is a very deadly form of cancer with poor treatment options available today.
+Not only is the market large, but STS is a very deadly form of cancer with poor treatment options available today.
 The overall relative (accounting for other possible causes of death in a patient population) 5-year survival rate of patients diagnosed with STS is roughly 50% according to the National Cancer Institute (NCI).

-Finally, aldox Aldoxdemonstrates 80-100% superiority over doxorubicin in progression-free survival in 1st-line STS.
+Finally, Aldox demonstrates 80-100% superiority over doxorubic in in progression-free survival in 1st-line STS.
 This is a very compelling value proposition when compared to the comparatively incremental benefits that many new drugs offer.
-Even more importantly, aldox Aldox is the first and only agent to ever surpass doxorubicin in STS.
+Even more importantly, Aldoxis the first and only agent to ever surpass doxorubic in in STS.

-The STS results are very exciting and the market has been very focused on them over the last few weeks, but aldox Aldox in GBM is extremely exciting as well.
+The STS results are very exciting and the market has been very focused on them over the last few weeks, but Aldoxin GBM is extremely exciting as well.